simoncheam/simoncheam/README.md

 - ☎️ &nbsp; Sold over $10 million of products and services within 7 months during the pandemic (working remotely)
 - 🌴 &nbsp; Created and built a fitness product company while living in the jungles of Costa Rica.
-- ✈️ &nbsp; Served as integrated product team lead for development and repair of gas turbine hardware from initial concept to production
+- ✈️ &nbsp; Served as product team lead for gas turbine hardware and process development from initial concept to production
 - 👨🏻‍💻 &nbsp; Over 6+ years of product design and project engineering experience